EESSI/docs/docs/test-suite/writing-portable-tests.md

 #### Replacing hard-coded module names (mandatory)

-If we write an `mpi4py` test, we typically want to run this for _all_ `mpi4py` modules that are currently on our `$MODULEPATH`.
+If we write an `mpi4py` test, we typically want to run this for _all_ `mpi4py` modules that are available via our current `$MODULEPATH`.
 We do that by replacing

 ```python
     module_name = parameter(['mpi4py/3.1.4-gompi-2023a', 'mpi4py/3.1.5-gompi-2023b'])
 ```

-by
+by using the `find_modules` utility function:

 ```python
 from eessi.testsuite.utils import find_modules